Ming Pao Daily News (Canada)

+With the seizures of Sing Tao Daily and World Journal, Ming Pao is currently the only Chinese language newspaper that publishes daily.

 The paper is published 7 days a week in broadsheet format.
-News coverage include Canadian news (including national, provincial, city and community pages), international news, Hong Kong news, Mainland China and Taiwan news, plus lifestyle, entertainment, and sports sections.
+News coverage include Canadian news (including national, provincial, city and community pages), international news, Hong Kong news, mainland China and Taiwan news, plus lifestyle, entertainment, and sports sections.

-Supplements (magazines)
+Magazines

-The Canada Eastern edition of Ming Pao publishes several weekly supplements (magazines).
+From 1993-2019, the Canada Eastern edition of Ming Pao publishes several weekly magazines.
 Unlike the situation in Hong Kong where the magazines are sold as separate publications, these are more properly called supplements that come free with the paper.
 The pages inside the magazines are also printed on newsprint instead of glossy paper.

+Since 2019, in response to increased demands, Ming Pao gradually revamped its business model and all magazines are sold individually.
+Free copy of Ming Pao's daily newspaper is offered as incentive with a subscription.

-The free magazines that come with the Canada Eastern edition are:
+The magazines that come with the Canada Eastern edition are: